How do I crop an image?

 If the image is similar to the above example, with white or empty portions on the right and bottom of the image you can use the image grabbers on the bottom right corner of the image and click and drag the image up to the left until you have only the image selected and then let go.

-If you wish to crop a portion of the image that is not on the top left of the image or you want to crop any other portion of the image follow the below steps.
+If you want to crop a portion of the image that is not on the top left of the image or you want to crop any other portion of the image follow the steps below.

 - Open the image in Microsoft Paint.

-- Click on the select tool and drag it around the portion you wish to crop.
+- Click on the select tool and drag it around the portion you want to crop.

 - Once selected click Edit and then Copy.